-When dogs are breathing faster than circumstances warrant, they are said to be tachypneic (suffering from tachypnea).
+When dogs are breathing faster than circumstances warrant, they are said to be tachypneic, or suffering from tachypnea.
 Common symptoms include:

-Panting can be a normal way for dogs to cool themselves in response to exercise or high temperatures or an indication of a breathing problem.
-Panting is characterized by:
+Panting can be a normal way for dogs to cool themselves in response to exercise or high temperatures, or it can be an indication of a breathing problem.
+Panting in dogs is characterized by: